chunleili/tiPBD/cpp/mgcg_cuda/README.md

 # download external libraries
-(This is not necessary, because we don't use them in fastmg.)
+(This is not necessary, because we don't use them in fastmg.
+I put them here just in case I need them in the future.)
 ## eigen

 ```